OlaProeis/ActionPad/KDE_STORE_GUIDE.md

 # Publishing to KDE Store

-Complete guide to publish Shortcut Widget to the KDE Store so users can install it directly from their "Get New Widgets" menu.
+Complete guide to publish ActionPad to the KDE Store so users can install it directly from their "Get New Widgets" menu.

 ## What is KDE Store?